What to do in and before Meditation?

 2. Right after you finish everything and prepare for a sound sleep.

-3. You’ve done a good exercise, you are partially cooled down.
+3. You’ve done an excellent exercise, you are partially cooled down.

 4. It can also be midnight or just before dawn.

-5. Any other time that suits you.
+5. Any other suitable time.
 It should be calm.

-- The second most valuable place for morning or before bed meditation would be your bedroom, or a private room.
+- The second most valuable place for a morning or before bed meditation would be your bedroom or a private room.

 - It always helps while I’m traveling.
 You need big seats though.
-The soft bump always help me concentrate.
+The soft bump always helps me concentrate.

 - If you could manage open air for meditation, it would be awesome.
 Natural sound will do it for you.

-- But basically, complete silence is the thing for old meditators.
+- But basically, complete silence is the thing for seasoned meditators.
 New practitioners regularly find this awesome.

-- I’ve used natural sounds like birds chirping, waterfall, wind flowing through leaves, Tibetan singing bowls, raining, calm bells tolling and so on.
-I’ve used monotonous single instrument audio and all of these worked well depending on my moods.
+- I’ve used natural sounds like birds chirping, waterfall, wind flowing through the leaves, Tibetan singing bowls, raining, calm bells tolling and so on.
+I’ve used single monotonous instrument audio, and all of these worked well depending on my moods.
 None of these are necessary though.

-- Many of us do some guided meditation and the meditation contains all the necessary sounds.
+- Many of us do some guided meditation, and the reflection contains all the necessary sounds.

 - Wear something comfortable.
-Loosely attached to your body so that you can breathe at ease and your blood can flow without a bit difficulty.
+Loosely attached to your body so you can breathe at ease and your blood can flow without difficulties.

-- You better wash your hands, face and legs if convenient.
+- You better wash your hands, face, and legs if convenient.
 You can even wipe your head with your wet palms.
 It helps immensely.
-It reduces the dart or sticky things, takes away some of the extra heat and you know what?
-Washing body parts always ease tension, excitement and disgust.
+It reduces the dart or sticky things, takes away some extra heat and you know what?
+Washing body parts always ease tension, excitement, and disgust.
 If you can do it regularly, this will act as a buffer to prepare you for meditation.
 You do not need it after an exercise or in the morning right after you’ve gotten yourself up from the bed.

-- Don’t start meditating right after a meal as at that time body concentrates mostly on digestive system.
+- Don’t start meditating right after a meal as at that time body concentrates mostly on the digestive system.
 Your stomach sucks a lot of blood in.
-It releases a lot of different juice and consequently other bodily activities become dull.
+It releases a lot of different juice, and consequently, other bodily activities become dull.
 Take time, at least 30 minutes.

 - It is better not to start while you are too hungry like starving.

 - For the first timers, it is better to sit straight in comfortable chairs.
 No asymmetry in your right and left side.
 No added curves.
 Why should absolute beginners be sitting straight and not leaning backwards?
-That’s because if you fall asleep, there’s very little benefit of meditation.
+That’s because if you fall asleep, there’s a minimal benefit of meditation.

-- After a week of twice a day meditation, you can start doing it lying on the bed.
+- After a week of twice a day meditation, you can do it lying on the bed.
 This is more supportive.
 You can let yourself go in this posture.
 Just be naturally straight.

-- Later, you can get numerous postures- the Sufi postures, Yogi postures and Monk postures.
+- Later, you can get various postures- the Sufi postures, Yogi postures, and Monk postures.
 There are hundreds.
 Each has its own benefit.

 What do you do in your meditation?

 I’m not gonna describe everything here.
-Each point below needs series of articles if not one deep write up.
+Each point below needs a series of articles, if not one in-depth write up.
 These are the things you would like to for the first year of meditation before you add more advanced techniques-

 0. Breathe.
-There are numerous breathing techniques but pick only three of the basic breathings to start with.
+There are numerous breathing techniques, but pick only three of the basic breathing to start with.
 Breathing is crucial.
 More crucial than you think.
 You may not need or want anything more than-

 - Abdominal breathing